mnori/emb0x/README.md

 yet to be implemented but expect to reach this side of the project soon and have the first prototype published online in a few week's time. i am thinking about reading up on kubernates and finally dipping my toes in that thing cos i still haven't touched it yet despite working in tech for ages.

-# useful addresses
+# useful addresses to test the thing out with
-- visit http://localhost:5000/Upload when the docker containers look happy to try uploading a file.
+- visit http://localhost:5000/Upload when the docker containers have all started to try uploading a file.
 The upload system accepts compressed files containing multiple tracks, or individual audio files, any mainstream archive file type or audio format should be supported.
 - the database container listens on localhost:3306. username "admin" and password "confidentcats4eva". you can use whatever you want for your mysql database client, my favourite one is DBeaver, which works great just has a silly name
 - the minio module (analogous to S3 but without needing AWS) and the processed .flac audio files within can be accessed with this kind of URL: http://localhost:9000/audio-files/a20e3351-b67c-40d7-b49a-a6d0523cf18c.audio - replace the UUID of the filename with the one you get presented with after uploading a file.

 # closing remarks

-give me the author (@mnori) a shout if you have any queries or if you are interested in contributing even. if you are mad or brave enough to try adding something to this project, best check with me first just to make sure you're not doing the same shit that someone else is already doing innit. i really do welcome other people's contributions though in all seriousness. who knows, if this thing ever gets big, and you've made a stamp on it, it could help you get a nice job or summat.
+give me the author (@mnori) a shout if you have any queries or if you are interested in contributing even. if you are mad or brave enough to try adding something to this project, best check with me first just to make sure you're not doing the same shit that someone else is already doing innit. i really do welcome other people's contributions though in all seriousness. who knows, if this thing ever gets big, and you've made a stamp on it, it could help you find a nice gig etc

 have fun!